ben-laufer/DMRichR/README.md

 #### 1) Process Cytosine Reports

 `DMRichR::processBismark()` will load the genome-wide cytosine reports, assign the metadata from the design matrix, and filter the CpGs for equal coverage between the testCovariate as well as any discrete adjustCovariates.
-This generates a class `bsseq` object (`bs.filtered`) that contains the methylated and total count data for each CpG.
+There is also an option to confirm the sex of each sample.
+The end result of this function is a class `bsseq` object (`bs.filtered`) that contains the methylated and total count data for each CpG.

 #### 2) Genome-wide Background